burke/zeus/README.md

 ## TODO (roughly prioritized)

+* Better message when no config file is found
+* Try to detect what app we're in and use a stock config file
 * zeus init command
 * Handle client/server without requiring a unix socket for each acceptor (1 shared socket)
 * Make the code less terrible